 Tips for Using a Paintbrush Extension Tool

-Cutting-in high ceiling corners from a ladder over stairs is impossible without a ladder leveler tool, but if you're uncomfortable working from an extension ladder to begin with, a paint brush extender is a good alternative.
-These tools are versatile in various situations when painting hard-to-reach places is dangerously challenging.
+Cutting-in high ceiling corners from a ladder over stairs is difficult without a ladder leveler tool and an extension ladder, but if you're uncomfortable working from a big ladder to begin with, a paintbrush extender is a good alternative.
+These tools are very versatile and make painting hard-to-reach corners a lot easier and safer.

-The paint brush extension tool that I've used for several years is the brush adapter from Shur-Line.
+The paintbrush extension tool I used for several years is the brush adapter from Shur-Line.
 This tool allows you to use any brush you want and precisely adjust the angle by loosening and re-tightening a couple wing nut screws.
-There are specialty paint brush poles you can buy, but those are more expensive, and if you already own a painting extension pole, that's all you need to use this tool.
+There are specialty paintbrush poles you can buy too, but those are more expensive, and if you already own a painting extension pole, that's all you need to use this tool.

-Using a brush extender does take a little practice to master cutting-in a neat line, but once you get the hang of it, the extender really just becomes an extension of your arm.
+Using a brush extender does take a little practice to master cutting-in a neat line in corners, but once you get the hang of it, the extender really just becomes an extension of your arm.
 If you already have some skill with a brush, using an extender is much easier.

 1. Use a Quality Paint Brush

-With or without this tool, the paint brush you're using to cut in plays a role in the quality of your lines.
-Those throw-away brushes at the hardware store might be cheap, but they won't give you nice neat lines like a professional paint brush will.
+With or without this tool, the paintbrush you're using to cut in plays a big role in the quality of your paint lines.
+Those throw-away brushes at the hardware store might be cheap and tempting to buy, but they won't give you nice neat lines like a professional paint brush will.

 Most of the brushes I use are Purdy brand.
-In particular, I use the angled Purdy Clear Cut brush to cut-in all of my ceiling corners.
-This brush cuts really nice lines, with some skill of course.
+I love the angled Purdy Clear Cut brush for cutting-in ceiling corners.
+With a little skill, this brush produces really nice lines.
 Corona and Wooster make good brushes too, but I've always used Purdy the most.
 These brushes last if you take care of them.